manisha841/Data-Science-Intern-Challenge/README.md

        > Average=Sum of observations/total number of observations

-This formula will be applied by Describe function which calculates the AOV by dividing the total sum of ‘order_amount’ by number of observations/rows present in the ‘order_amount’ column, however AOV is calculated as:
+This formula will be applied by Describe function which calculates the AOV by dividing the total sum of ‘order_amount’ by number of observations or rows present in the ‘order_amount’ column, however AOV is calculated as:

 	> Average Order Amount=Total Order Amount/Sum of total items

-If we calculate AOV by dividing total sum of ‘order_amount’ by ‘total_items’, we can correctly evaluate this date.\
+If we calculate AOV by dividing total sum of ‘order_amount’ by ‘total_items’, we can correctly evaluate this data.\

 2.What metric would you report for this dataset?